5 Reasons Why Peniche is Summer 2019's Top Surfing Destination

 We're expert surf travellers and we love helping you.
 BookSurfCamps is the largest surf travel website with 2281 unique listings in 244 destinations around the world.

 For surfers, Portugal has always been known as the ‘Brazil of Europe’, thanks to the Atlantic Ocean and the strong tides that create provoking waves.

-In this post, the Tribu Surf team would like to share with you all the reasons why Peniche in Portugal is the best destination to spend your summer surf holidays.
+In this post, we share with you all the reasons why Peniche in Portugal is the best destination for your 2019 summer surf holiday.

 A few steps away there is a perfect surf spot for beginner surfers – Molho Leste has white small waves where everyone can ride a wave for the first time.
 Remember, surfing is like the mafia – once you are in, there is no getting out!